 However, because you supply the muscle power, you tend to move slower and tire more quickly unless you are in good shape.
-As a result you may actually burn fewer calories.
+As a result, you may actually burn fewer calories.
 Non-motorized models also have other drawbacks.
 Aerodynamics dictate that to get a non-motorized treadmill going, it has to be tilted on an incline.
 This can make running difficult if you are out of shape or not used to running.
 So, you derive less benefit.
 Finally, as you tire on a non-motorized treadmill, you will tend to push harder on one leg.
 This can make the motion of the treadmill choppy and harder to run on.

 What is the bottom line?
-Unless you are in very good physical condition, it is generally better to buy a motorized rather than a non-motorized treadmill.
+Unless you are in good physical condition, it is generally better to buy a motorized rather than a non-motorized treadmill.
 If you do go the motorized route, here are some variables you might consider:

 In conclusion, here are 3 points: First, try to negotiate a free trial period.
 If not, make sure there is a fair and resonable return policy.
 Be sure to understand the warranty information before you buy.
 Second, consider the purchase of a used treadmill.
 Check your local want ads and local health clubs (many upgrade equipment regularly and need to sell old equipment).
 Finally, as always, before beginning any new exercise program, get approval from your doctor.

 American Council on Exercise

 How to choose a treadmill.
 Consumer Search website.
 Available at: http://www.consumersearch.com/treadmills/how-to-buy-a-treadmill.
 Updated December 20, 2016.
 Accessed January 18, 2017.

 How to buy a treadmill: A treadmill buyers guide for distance runners.
 Running Planet website.
 Available at: http://www.runningplanet.com/how-to-buy-a-treadmill.html.
 Accessed January 18, 2017.